kha-white/manga-ocr/README.md

     ```commandline
     manga_ocr "/path/to/sharex/screenshot/folder"
     ```
+Note that when running in the clipboard scanning mode, any image that you copy to clipboard will be processed by OCR and replaced by recognized text.
+If you want to be able to copy and paste images as usual, you should use the folder scanning mode instead and define a separate task in ShareX just for OCR, which saves screenshots to some folder without copying them to clipboard.

 When running for the first time, downloading the model (~400 MB) might take a few minutes.
 The OCR is ready to use after `OCR ready` message appears in the logs.